mingjunsiek/CZ4153-Decentralized-Exchange-Project/README.md

 The **Owner** will sell these tokens on the exchange at an affordable price.

 **Users** who wish to obtain these tokens will have to trade their ETH for these tokens.
-Before doing so, they have to first convert their ETH to the base token, WETH.
+Before doing so, they have to first swap their ETH to the base token, WETH.
 Only by doing so, can they trade on the exchange using the trading pairs available.

 # 3. Funky Crypto Exchange Architecture